fredsonchaves07/student-teacher/README.md

 ## :bug: Issues

 I would love to review your pull request!
-Feel free to file a new [issue](https://github.com/fredsonchaves07/student-teacher/issues)
+Open a new [issue](https://github.com/fredsonchaves07/student-teacher/issues)

 ## :handshake: Contribution